- Things to Do & See

 What fees and charges can be expected in provincial parks?

 Fees may be in effect for individual and group camping, and backcountry access and camping.
 There is a charge for making, changing, or cancelling a reservation as well as extra services in parks (i.e. firewood).

 How can I make a reservation?

-Reservations can be made for many frontcountry campgrounds and group sites as well as for Bowron Lake Circuit and the Berg Lake Trail in Mount Robson.
-For more information about reservations, click here
+Reservations can be made for many frontcountry campgrounds and group sites as well as controlled backcountry permit areas such as Berg Lake Trail (Mount Robson), Bowron Lake Circuit or Garibaldi and Mount Assiniboine Parks.

 What is the difference between a reservation and registration?